machinewrapped/gpt-subtrans/readme.md

 If the API key is associated with a free trial account the translation speed will be severely restricted.

+You can use the custom api_base parameter to access a custom OpenAI instance or other models with a compatible API, e.g. locally hosted models.

 ### Google Gemini
 https://ai.google.dev/terms